MileagePlus: Award travel

 MileagePlus miles (redeemable miles) can be redeemed for travel on any combination of United and United Express carriers, as well as Star Alliance partners and other airline partners.
 MileagePlus offers Saver and Everyday awards, at different tiers of pricing with different capacity control mechanisms.

 Saver awards are capacity-controlled awards available for travel on all partner airlines.
 The release of saver award seats is dictated by the operating airline, who will make the award inventory available to all its partners, including United MileagePlus.
 On flights operated by United Airlines, additional saver award inventory is offered to Premier members and United credit card holders, in addition to that offered to general members.
+These Saver awards are generally priced using a set of fixed "award charts".

-Everyday awards are only available for travel on United and United Express, and have greater availability than Saver Awards.
-"Everyday" awards may cost two to three times as much as the equivalent "Saver" awards.
+Everyday awards are only available for travel on United and United Express, and have greater availability than Saver awards.
+Because these Everyday awards are dynamically priced based on factors like current demand level and the cash price of the flights, they may cost significantly more than the equivalent "Saver" awards.

 As of August 2019, MileagePlus award miles no longer expire.
 Before that, there had to be activity in the last 1.5 years.

 MileagePlus awards are on a one-way basis and do not require round-trip travel.